Skip to Content

 Old San Juan Forts

-If you have had enough of wandering aimlessly through the picture-postcard streets or are not quite ready for the happy hour, there are a few great attractions you can take in.
+If you have enough of wandering aimlessly through the picture-postcard streets or are not quite ready for the happy hour, there are a few great attractions you can take in.
 Old San Juan is a fortified city and who doesn’t love a good fort!

 At the northwestern point of the islet of Old San Juan is Castillo San Felipe del Morro, named in honour of King Phillip II of Spain.
 This fortification was built to guard the entrance to the San Juan Bay and defend the Spanish colonial port city of San Juan from seaborne enemies.